EN

 1. Jamrung Zilla Parishad School

-2. Mechkarwadi Zilla Parishad School
+2. Mechkarwadi Zilla Parishad / Tribal School

-3. Shree Balaji International School
+9. Shree Balaji International School

 Project Location: 10 Schools in and near Navi Mumbai